anonaddy/addy-android/README.md

 - Enable error logging to *locally* store exceptions for easy troubleshooting
 - Export and import *encrypted* backups of the app configuration
 - Widgets!
+- Manage and create aliases on the go with the Wear OS app, including a tile for quick access to your favorite aliases

 > Seriously 👓